“Bosch Rexroth as an employer promotes creativity and personal responsibility, allowing you to grow in your professional role.”

 Carl Gereonsson, Quality Engineer at Bosch Rexroth

 As a Quality Engineer, Carl shares a lot of tasks and responsibilities with the Quality Department in the Plant.
 “There are no two days alike” he says “A general working day consists of both working with projects and being out in production solving problems hands on.”.

 Carl came to know about his first position at Bosch Rexroth from a University classmate when he was freshly graduated.
 At that time, he knew very little about Bosch Rexroth but gladly grabbed the chance to join the company.
 “With my background in both quality and manufacturing I saw this position as a great opportunity to make use of the knowledge I had acquired throughout my university studies” he states.
-After one year and a half there was a reorganization of the Quality management department and the position as Quality Engineer became vacant.
-The Quality manager was familiar with Carl’s background and asked him to apply for the position.

-Working in the Quality Management department has been a great springboard for his career.
+Working in the Quality Management Department has been a great springboard for his career.
 It has given him a good understanding of the products, as well as the processes within Bosch Rexroth.
 It has also allowed him to work with many different departments, country units and interesting projects.